-Byleth could be considered one of the most highly-anticipated Figure Players of all time — that is, at least as far as the competitive community goes!
+Byleth could be considered one of the most highly-anticipated Figure Players of all time!
 This is in part thanks to Byleth’s powerful side special, Areadbhar, which can slice through AI opponents over and over again to either rack up damage or KO.
 Of course, Areadbhar isn’t as strong against human foes, but Byleth has more tricks up their sleeve to make up for it.
 Before we begin, we’ve got more information on Byleth’s strengths and weaknesses over at their corresponding wiki page.
 Feel free to check it out!
 Otherwise, let’s jump right into today’s training!

 If you’re new to amiibo training and are starting out with Byleth for the first time, good choice!
 They’re fairly easy to train, and their optimal Spirits are straightforward.
-If possible, you should try to finalize your FP’s Spirit set before you start training it, as Spirits actually scramble training data when used!
+If possible, you should finalize your FP’s Spirit set before you start training it, as Spirits actually scramble training data when applied!
 If you need a run-down on how Spirits work in this game, our in-depth guide is a great place to start.
 In the meantime, here are some bonus effects that work well on Byleth:

 - Banned bonuses: Super Armor is perhaps the greatest bonus a Byleth FP could use.
 You can only obtain this Spirit effect through the summon-exclusive Gold Mario Spirit, so make sure you have Super Mushroom, Fire Flower, and Metal Mario Spirits on hand.
-Armor Knight and Trade-Off Ability ↑ is a good alternative that grants its user immense stat boosts, including 1.15x attack and a whopping 1.8x defense.
-Most tournaments keep Super Armor and Armor Knight banned, but if you’re training a Raid Boss Byleth amiibo, you don’t have to worry about that!
+Armor Knight plus Trade-Off Ability ↑ is a good alternative that grants its user immense stat boosts, including 1.15x attack and a whopping 1.8x defense.

-You’ll want to use walking as your main method of transportation (as opposed to running).
-Generally speaking, you never want to dash or jump while training Byleth, except after using an up smash or up tilt to begin an up air juggle.
+You’ll want to use walking as your main method of transportation.
+Generally speaking, you should never dash or jump while training Byleth, except after using an up smash or up tilt to begin an up air juggle.
 It’s also best for Byleth to shield and parry rather often, as they can use that opportunity to punish an opponent with a variety of potential counterattacks.
 To easily teach your FP to parry, try shield flickering (which is when you repeatedly press the shield button).
-Here are all the moves to use during training (and it’s a lot):
+Here are all the moves an optimal Byleth uses:

-- Areadbhar: This is Byleth’s side special, and it’s their best move.
+- Areadbhar is Byleth’s side special, and it’s one of their best moves.
 It’s got range, power, and decent speed.
 What more could you ask for?!
-Use this move at mid-range.
 You can input it like a smash attack for even greater range, and it’s strongest when its tip connects.

-- Sword of the Creator: Byleth’s up special is actually a fantastic move!
+- Sword of the Creator is Byleth’s up special, and it’s actually a fantastic move!
 Use it when you’re in front of your FP and its damage percentage is between 0% and 50%.
 After you’ve grabbed your FP and launched it into the air, follow up with an aerial Areadbhar for maximum power.
-Sword of the Creator is essentially free damage when used correctly!
-At least, against AI opponents.
+When used correctly, Sword of the Creator is essentially free damage!

-- Amyr: This move’s kind of strange.
-It’s a charging move that takes time to wind up, but boasts incredible KO power.
-During Amyr’s swing portion, Byleth is granted super armor.
-Opposing FPs will often try and attack during this swing; however, it is to no avail, as Byleth’s super armor will prevail and the attack will land.
+- Amyr is somewhat strange.
+It’s a charged attack that takes time to wind up, but boasts incredible KO power.
+During Amyr’s swing portion, Byleth is granted built-in super armor.
+Opposing FPs will often try and attack during this swing; however, it is to no avail, as Byleth’s super armor will prevail and the attack will land anyway.
 Use Amyr infrequently during training — perhaps at the ledge or to read a roll.

 Raid Boss Training

-For training, you’ll have to mirror match your Byleth amiibo until it reaches Level 50.
+You’ll have to mirror match your Byleth FP until it reaches Level 50.
 If you have a Byleth amiibo but not the first Fighters Pass, this creates a complication.
 You can train an amiibo without mirror matching it, but in most cases, it won’t turn out very well.
-During training, keep taunting to a minimum, don’t charge smash attacks, and don’t worry about matchup experience (because FPs don’t save it).
+During your training sessions, keep taunting to a minimum, don’t charge smash attacks, and don’t worry about matchup experience (because FPs don’t save it).
 Now then, here are all the moves you should be training a Raid Boss Byleth FP to use:

-- Forward tilt: A fast neutral option with a good bit of range.
-Use this up close to rack up damage!
+- Forward tilt is a fast neutral option with a good bit of range.
+Use it up close to rack up damage!
 Down tilt combos into an up tilt, a neutral air, or an up air; make use of all these combos during your training sessions.

-- Forward smash: This move isn’t as useful as Areadbhar, but it is more powerful if its tipper connects.
-Use this to KO!
+- Forward smash isn’t as useful as Areadbhar, but it is more powerful when the tipper hitbox connects.
+Use this move to KO!

-- Grab & throws: Byleth’s grabs aren’t very good, but without them, the FP won’t be able to beat human opponents who shield a lot (unless it has the Shield Damage ↑ Support skill).
+- Byleth’s grab isn’t very good, but without it, the FP won’t be able to beat human opponents who shield a lot (unless it has the Shield Damage ↑ Support skill).
 Throw your FP off-stage or use an up throw to lead into up air juggles.

 There are several moves you should avoid using or getting hit by during training: up special, neutral special, down special, down air, and down smash.
-They’re all either laggy or risky, and won’t be very effective against human opponents.
-Focus on the moves listed above, and your Raid Boss will be good to go!
-If you need more information on amiibo training, you could also check out our general guide for extra tips and tricks!
+They’re all either laggy or risky, and won’t be very effective against human players.
+Focus on the moves listed above, and your Raid Boss will be off to a great start!
+If you need more information on amiibo training, you can also check out our general guide for extra tips and tricks.

 Thanks so much for reading!
-Out of every Fire Emblem character in Super Smash Bros.
-Ultimate, Byleth’s optimal competitive training strategy makes use of the widest variety of moves.
-Seriously, Lucina’s optimized training is just forward smash, and the other fighters aren’t much more complex.
-If you have any questions, you’re welcome to join our Discord server and ask them anytime you want.
-To enter a tournament, you can also check out the Powersaves backup guide or mobile phone backup guide, depending on which device you have available.
-As always, if you liked what you read today, we accept and appreciate donations to pay for the site’s costly upkeep fees.
-Happy training – until next time!
+Of every Fire Emblem character in Super Smash Bros.
+Ultimate, Byleth’s optimal competitive training strategy employs the widest variety of moves.
+Seriously, Lucina’s optimized training is essentially only forward smash, and the other fighters aren’t much more complex.
+If you have any questions, you’re welcome to join our Discord community and ask them anytime you want.
+To enter a tournament, you can also check out our setup guide to learn how to participate.
+As always, if you liked what you read today, we accept and appreciate donations (and Patreon subscribers) to pay for the site’s costly upkeep fees.
+Until next time — happy training!